 Dancing alongside thousands of travellers on a stunning beach beneath the full moon is an extraordinary experience.
 The monthly gathering is arguably the most epic party in Thailand, and one of the craziest beach parties in the world.

-In this guide, we will cover extensively everything you need to know about the full moon party, from how to get there, to what to expect during the night.
+In this extensive guide, we will cover everything you need to know about the full moon party, from how to get there to what to expect to some essential safety advice.

 How To Get To Koh Phangan Full Moon Party